earthly/website/blog/_posts/2022-06-24-building-k8s-tekton.md

 #### A Docker Hub Account

 You need access to a public registry on Docker Hub to deploy your built image to.
-You can [create an account](https://hub.docker.com/) if you haven’t already.
+You can [create an account](https://hub.docker.com/) if you haven't already.

 ## Installing Tekton Pipelines